lightspeedvt/lsvt-help-docs/docs/training_center_designer/artwork_design.md

-#Initial Build and Artwork Design
+#Initial Build (Look and Feel Real)

-This section will cover each step in the process of creating a Topic, Category, Course, Chapter, and Test question.
+This section will cover the initial build steps of creating a Topic, Category, Course, Chapter, and Test question for a Look and Feel Real system.
+More advanced Configuration steps are covered in the [Content Administrator](/content_admin/) section.

 <div class="admonition note">
     <p class="first admonition-title">
         Note
     </p>
     <p class="last">
-Even though in the LightSpeed heirarchy the Topics menu comes first, we're going to start with Categories.
-We'll explain more on this later.
+Even though in the LightSpeed heirarchy the Topics menu comes first, it is an optional componant, so we're going to start with Categories.
+This is explained in more detail in the Topics section.
     </p>
 </div>

 ##1.
 Categories Overview

-A category is made up of courses, a category description (in text), a category thumbnail (picture or image representing the Course) and if applicable, a rollover thumbnail.
+A category is made up of courses, a description (in text), an image tile (picture or image representing the content) and if applicable, a rollover image tile.

 To get started, navigate to Manage Content under the Super User Dashboard, **400 - Application Administration**, and then **402 - Content Management.** You will see a screen that looks like this: